North Shore Challenge Rules '19

 - Entries received and paid for on or before 30 November 2018 will be eligible for the Early Bird prize draw.

-- Late Entry - $85 (for entries submitted and payments made from 1st December 2018 onward)
+- Late Entry - $85 (for entries submitted and payments made on comp weekend)

 Entries are not refundable for cancellations, but can be transferred to another entrant.